istio/istio.io/content/en/news/releases/1.20.x/announcing-1.20/upgrade-notes/index.md

 * Ports not declared as `HTTP` would match *all* traffic on that port, making it easy to accidentally send all traffic on a port to the wrong place.
 * Because the destination DNS name is treated as opaque, we cannot apply Istio policies to it as expected.
-For example, if I point an external name at another in-cluster Service (for example, `example.default.svc.cluster.local`), mTLS would not be used.
+For example, if an external name points to another in-cluster Service (for example, `example.default.svc.cluster.local`), mTLS would not be.

 `ExternalName` support has been revamped to fix these problems. `ExternalName`s are now simply treated as aliases.
 Wherever we would match `Host: <concrete service>` we will additionally match `Host: <external name service>`.
-Note that the primary implementation of `ExternalName` -- DNS -- is handled outside of Istio in the Kubernetes DNS implementation, and remains unchanged.
+Note that the primary implementation of `ExternalName` DNS is handled outside of Istio in the Kubernetes DNS implementation, and remains unchanged.

 If you are using `ExternalName` with Istio, please be advised of the following behavioral changes: